Updated May 2016

-Artist Paula Beardell Krieg makes works-on-paper and teaches book arts.
+Artist Paula Beardell Krieg makes works-on-paper, teaches book arts, and thinks about math.

 Contact at email@example.com